cburgmer/csscritic/README.md

 <img src="http://cburgmer.github.io/csscritic-examples/nicereporter_in_action.png" alt="CSS Critic testing the TodoMVC app">

-For background information [watch the screencast](http://youtu.be/AqQ2bNPtF60) or checkout [some examples](https://github.com/cburgmer/csscritic-examples) for a hands-on experience with an application that has its UI tested.
-Fast forward to [see it in action testing the TodoMVC application](http://cburgmer.github.io/csscritic-examples/angularjs/).
+For background information [watch the screencast](http://youtu.be/AqQ2bNPtF60) or if you feel like playing around have a look at the [runnable instance](http://runnable.com/VXJo7YUrGNMz4gnD/csscritic-1-2-0-in-action).
+This [example project](https://github.com/cburgmer/csscritic-examples) helps you get started with your own setup.

 Why?
 ----